got5/tapestry5-jquery/README.md

     - selector:id returns #clientId allows finding typos at java runtime instead of at javascript runtime

-Theses components were originally present in Tapestry 5 Core and can still be used as it :
+Theses following components are proposing an alternative implementation of some Tapestry 5 component :

 - **DateField**
     - based on: [http://jqueryui.com/demos/datepicker/](http://jqueryui.com/demos/datepicker/)